 It is possible that some hulls may, under certain conditions, feed aerated water into the intake of the jet units.
-When operating in areas where the water may be excessively aerated. (e.g. fast flowing rapids or surf) The following points should be noted:
+When operating in areas where the water may be excessively aerated. (e.g. fast flowing rapids or surf) the following points should be noted:

-- 1. There may be a loss in thrust due to the jet unit pumping a significant amount of air instead of water. - 2.
-The impeller may unload suddenly causing the engine RPM to fluctuate wildly.
+1. There may be a loss in thrust due to the jet unit pumping a significant amount of air instead of water.

+2. The impeller may unload suddenly causing the engine RPM to fluctuate wildly.

 When these symptoms occur, reduce engine RPM until the jet unit maintains a steady RPM and thrust.
-The operator must be prepared to lose control temporarily in these conditions and should allow margins of safety.

-2.9 Blockages (Debris in the Jet Unit)
+2.9 Blockages (Debris in the jet unit)